 Computer science is a great foundational education to prepare you for many possibilities after graduation, including fields that have nothing to do with computing.
 The analytical, problem solving, and team building skills you gain will serve you well in many arenas.
-You can view some of the options at the Career Services site with informantion about Careers in Computer Science.
+You can view some of the options about careers in Computer Science at the Career Resource Services website.

 We're small enough that you won't get lost in the crowd.
 By the time you graduate, most of your computer science faculty and classmates will know you.
 Courses tend to have 20 to 25 students.
 The lab sections are in the 10 to 15 range, with a maximum lab size of 16.
 We graduate about 20 majors per year.

 We are a small program, but we're also large enough that you won't be stifled by a lack of variety.
 We regularly offer a selection of advanced elective courses, (3 or 4 per year), that smaller programs can't offer.
 Over the past two years we offered 8 distinct upper-division electives:

 Students choose at least three to graduate in computer science.
 Thus, students get a real choice of how to complete the major.

 We feel that our program is among the best undergraduate computing programs in the nation.
 But you will naturally be skeptical: How are we comparing?
 What makes us so special?

 Unlike many schools, our curriculum emphasizes laboratories heavily.
 The first three courses in the major include a laboratory component, a scheduled block of eighty minutes in the computer lab, twice per six day cycle, when students can practice concepts with the help of a faculty lab instructor and experienced computer science students who act as teaching assistants in the labs, (TAs.)
 The TAs are also available 5 evenings per week to assist students in mastering computer science concepts.